yet-another-consulting-company/spray-and-pray/README.md

     └── r9e21.json
 ```

-With the example above, the command could look like: `$ ./produce products products env-t67q9 lkc-fr90tg` and then message '131312.json' and '131313.json' will be sent on topic 'topic1'.
+With the example above, the command could look like: `$ ./produce product product env-t67q9 lkc-fr90tg` and then message '131312.json' and '131313.json' will be sent on topic 'product'.
 The keys for these messages will be '131312' and '131313' respectively.

 #### With configuration file